Ajith1413/Read-from-CSV/README.md

 Using len(df.axes[]) print the toal no.of rows and columns with argument 0 for row and argument 1 for column.

 ## PROGRAM:
-#Program to read contents from a CSV file.
+#Program to read contents from a CSV file
 #Developed by: AJITH KUMAR A
 #RegisterNumber: 23002150
 ```